VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 	return 0;
 }
 ~~~~~
+<a href="#TOP">↑ Top</a>
 <br />
 <br />
 <br />
 ## <a name="vCapture"></a>Variable Capture.
 Variable capture is probably the best things about using lambda functions.
 Lambda functions have the ability to reference, use and even change variables and declared outside of the scope of a lambda function.
-This is all done within the capture specification field `[capture_specification]`.
+This is all done within the capture specification field `[capture_specification],`defined in the <a href="#declaration">lambda declaration</a>

 ~~~~~~
-#include <iostream>
+#inlcude <iostream>
 using namespace std;

 int main(){